Import tab

 Move

-Select Drawing > Move to move an imported drawing.
-You are prompted to select the import group, define the base point, and define the target point for the move.
-You can move the drawing as many times as needed, and then press Enter to accept the final location.
+You are prompted to select the import group and define a base point and a target point.
+You can reposition the drawing as many times as needed.
+Press Enter to confirm the final location.

 Delete